Priyanshu-Singh-git/CV-s-Object-Detection-using-Digits/README.md

 4. **Visualization:** During training, both the predicted and ground truth bounding boxes are visualized on the image, enabling real-time comparison of model accuracy.

-##  Visualization of Bounding Boxes
-A custom function is used to visualize both the predicted and actual bounding boxes on the image during training, allowing for visual comparison of model performance.

 ## 6. Bounding Box Visualization

 Below are the images showing the predicted bounding boxes (in red) and the actual bounding boxes (in green) drawn during training: